NIRSpec MPT - Plans

 Adding a new source slitlet anywhere in this area will cause spectral contamination on the detector of the added source's spectrum and spectra of other existing targets in the MSA configuration.

-The number of shutters in light orange indicates how complete is the utilization of the MSA.
+The number of shutters in light orange indicates the level of completeness in the utilization of the MSA.

 This area is available.
 MPT did not find sources to fill this space.